 Learn more about MIT cleaning protocols.

-MIT provides hand sanitizer at the entrances of MIT buildings.
+MIT provides hand sanitizer and/or cleaning wipes at key locations across campus, including at the building entrances, near elevators, and in restrooms.
 DLCs are responsible for obtaining sanitizer and cleaning supplies and formulating policies for their own areas.
 Administrative officers and designated staff may obtain supplies from the MIT Covid-19 Store.
+If a wipe station in any of the central MIT locations is empty, please contact Facilities Customer Service Center to report the location at 617-253-4948, or submit a service request via Atlas.

 Currently, the MIT shuttle vehicles are cleaned once a day using a Covid-19 approved fogging process along with enhanced cleaning procedures.
 In addition, shuttle drivers clean high-touch surfaces at every shift change.